Title

 LTO Memorandum Circular No. VPT-2013-1803 mandates that all LTO Accredited Physicians prioritize and properly refer Persons with Disabilities (PWDs) applying for or renewing their driver's licenses, ensuring they receive timely medical examinations and necessary certifications without undue delay.

-PWDs must submit a negative drug test result and a medical certificate testifying to their fitness to drive a motor vehicle.
+A negative drug test result and a medical certificate testifying to the applicant’s fitness to drive a motor vehicle.

-They shall be subject to appropriate action by the LTO Office.
+The physician shall be subject to appropriate action by the LTO (the Office issuing the circular).

 Analyze Cases Smarter, Faster